Usama167/2-way-message-passing-using-pipes/README.md

 Navigate to the target directory through terminal where you have downloaded your git.
 Compile the code by typing gcc -o main main.c
 Execute the compiled program by typing ./main

+# Methodology:

+Process communication can be done with many ways such as using unnamed pipes, named pipes, message queue, and shared memory and etc. We selected named pipe as our methodology to implement two way process communication.
+Named pipes are further enhancement, they are also Known as FIFO (First In First out).In FIFO two processes share a same file for communication.
+Process A writes on the file and Process B read from the same file or vice versa.
+System call of mkfifo is used to make FIFO.